Mario Cilento

 As a member of the Newspaper Guild-CWA since 1990, Mario Cilento has a long history of fighting for working men and women.
 His work at the New York State AFL-CIO began in 1992; he was elected president in 2011.

-President Cilento has concentrated on harnessing the collective power of the State AFL‐CIO’s 2.5 million members statewide by transforming the existing political campaign framework into a proactive year‐round legislative action network.
+Throughout his time in office, President Cilento has concentrated on harnessing the collective power of the State AFL‐CIO’s 2.5 million members by transforming the existing political campaign framework into a proactive year‐round legislative action network.

-Cilento’s renewed focus on membership engagement combined with new communication strategies helped lead to the resounding and historic defeat of the 2017 constitutional convention ballot proposal despite the fact early polls showed close to 70 percent support for a constitutional convention.
+Cilento’s renewed focus on membership engagement combined with new communication strategies helped lead to the resounding and historic defeat of the 2017 constitutional convention ballot proposal despite early polls showing close to 70 percent support.
 The measure was eventually defeated by 83 percent to 17 percent.

 Cilento’s new approach to grassroots campaigns has resulted in the enactment of legislation that has made a real impact on the lives of working families.

-Under his leadership, the New York State AFL-CIO has secured several protections for workers across New York State in the wake of the U.S. Supreme Court decision on Janus v AFSCME, including preserving a public employee’s right to join a union and protecting their rights after they have joined.
+Under his leadership, the New York State AFL-CIO working with its affiliated unions has secured several protections for workers across New York State in the wake of the U.S. Supreme Court decision on Janus v AFSCME, preserving a public employee’s right to join a union and protecting their rights after they have joined.

-The federation also won labor peace as an ongoing condition of licensure for adult-use cannabis, additional funding for the Child Care Facilitated Enrollment program, the Farmworkers Fair Labor Practices Act which gives farmworkers labor rights including the right to organize, a mandatory day of rest, and the right to overtime pay; the ground-breaking Paid Family Leave legislation; a $15 per hour minimum wage with indexation; the permanent reauthorizations of the World Trade Center Health Program and the September 11 Victim Compensation Fund to aid the thousands of brave men and women who risked their own lives to help in the rescue and recovery after 9/11; the first increase in unemployment benefits in 14 years with historic indexation; a 50 percent boost in the minimum workers’ compensation benefit; and passage of the Safe Patient Handling Act.
+The federation and its affiliates won Labor Peace Agreements as an ongoing condition of licensure for adult-use cannabis, additional funding for the Child Care Facilitated Enrollment program, ground-breaking Paid Family Leave legislation, raising and indexing the minimum wage, the permanent reauthorizations of the World Trade Center Health Program and the September 11 Victim Compensation Fund to aid the thousands of brave men and women who risked their own lives to help in the rescue and recovery after 9/11, the first increase in unemployment benefits in 14 years with historic indexation, a 50 percent boost in the minimum workers’ compensation benefit with indexing, and passage of the Safe Patient Handling Act.

 President Cilento graduated from Fordham University in 1990 with a Bachelor of Science Degree.